Annieeeee11/rust-notes/src/bin/10-enumm/enums.md

 ---

-## Key Differences from Other Languages
+## Differences from Other Languages

 - This is why enums in Rust are more powerful than C style enums, they can be both a choice and a data container